battery management system

 Cell temperature monitoring

 It’s also important to keep an eye on the cell temperature of the battery management system.
-The intercalation and electrochemical processes within a cell are influenced by its temperature.
-Overly high cell temperatures can cause a thermal runaway breakdown in Li-ion cell compositions and gasification in lead-acid cells.
-A Li-ion cell can sustain permanent damage from an extremely low temperature.
+The temperature of a cell affects the electrochemical and intercalation processes that occur within it.
+Excessively high cell temperatures can cause lead-acid cell gasification and a thermal runaway breakdown in Li-ion cell compositions.
+Low temperatures have the potential to permanently damage.

 Controlling charging and discharging